HOW TO FIND LAW

 The U.S. Constitution (available here).

 Federal statutes.
 A federal statute is a law passed by Congress.
 Federal statutes may be found here.
+Federal statutes are numbered in a way that many non-lawyers (and some lawyers) find confusing.
+For a short, easy-to-understand explanation of how federal laws are numbered, click here.

 Federal court decisions.
 Many of the best websites, for finding federal court cases, charge a fee for access.
 Two of the best free websites for searching federal case law are Justia and GoogleScholar.